-The temporary closure of non-essential services has forced workers in transportation, hospitality, beauty and entertainment services to take unpaid leave or being laid off.
-The Ministry of Planning and Investment estimated that 250,000 workers lost their jobs this quarter and another 1.5-2 million face a similar threat as the tremendous impact the novel coronavirus pandemic.
-Most of them are from textile, footwear, restaurant, hotel or tourism industries.
+The temporary closure of non-essential services has forced workers in transportation, hospitality, beauty, and entertainment services to take unpaid leave or being laid off.
+The Ministry of Planning and Investment estimated that 250,000 workers lost their jobs this quarter and another 1.5-2 million face a similar threat as the tremendous impact of the novel coronavirus pandemic.
+Most of them are from the textile, footwear, restaurant, hotel, or tourism industries.

-COVID-19 also spreads negative impact on workers in manufacturing industry.
-More than 56% of our raw materials have to be imported from China, Japan and Korea.
-The global lockdown causes the supply and manufacturing process disruption, which put enterprises such as automobile assembling, electronics, iron and steel under enormous pressure to restructure their workforce.
-Besides, agriculture, forestry, and fishery have suffered the lowest growth rate at 0.08 per cent in this quarter according to the latest survey of General Statistics Officer (GSO).
+COVID-19 also spreads a negative impact on workers in the manufacturing industry.
+More than 56% of our raw materials have to be imported from China, Japan, and Korea.
+The global lockdown causes the supply and manufacturing process disruption, which puts enterprises such as automobile assembling, electronics, iron, and steel under enormous pressure to restructure their workforce.
+Besides, agriculture, forestry, and fishery have suffered the lowest growth rate at 0.08 percent in this quarter according to the latest survey of the General Statistics Officer (GSO).
 Farmers and low earners are, therefore, are hit the hardest.

 Industries with high recruitment needs in Q1/2020